 - Someone who spent their whole life with a passion for music might start a company related to sound

-When thinking of business ideas keep in mind that starting any business is hard enough, if you make sure it is one you are passionate about you are much more likely to succeed.
+When thinking of offline or online business ideas keep in mind that starting any business is hard enough, if you make sure it is one you are passionate about you are much more likely to succeed.

 Start generating business ideas